-Jim Playfair enters his fourth season as the Coyotes Associate Coach.
+Jim Playfair enters his fifth season as the Coyotes Associate Coach.
 He joined the organization on June 7, 2011 from Calgary where he spent 11 years as a coach with the Flames organization.

 Playfair joined the Coyotes on June 7, 2011 from Calgary where he spent 11 years as a coach with the Flames organization.
 He was named the 14th head coach of the Calgary Flames on July 12, 2006.
 In his only season behind the bench (2006-07), Playfair led Calgary to an impressive 43-29-10 record (96 points) in the Northwest Division.
 He also served as Calgary’s associate coach (2007-09) and as an assistant coach (2003-06) with the Flames.